Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 indicating temporal specificity to these associations.
-With respect to the neurotransmitter-related pathways, amongst the associations between GABA synthesis genes and future VEP features, GABA genes specifically from visit 1 showed the greatest number of associations with future VEP features (5/6 GABA associations) at visits 2 and 3 equally, and the majority of these associations were VEP amplitudes (reflecting development of neurotransmission including excitatory/inhibitory balance).
+With respect to the neurotransmitter-related pathways, amongst the associations between GABA synthesis genes and future VEP features, GABA genes specifically from visit-1 showed the greatest number of associations with future VEP features (5/6 GABA associations) at visits 2 and 3 equally, and the majority of these associations were VEP amplitudes (reflecting development of neurotransmission including excitatory/inhibitory balance).
-To a lesser extent, glutamate metabolism genes followed a similar temporal pattern (8/13 glutamate associations involved visit 1 genes) but did not relate to amplitudes or latencies differentially like GABA.
+To a lesser extent, glutamate metabolism genes followed a similar temporal pattern (8/13 glutamate associations involved visit-1 genes) but did not relate to amplitudes or latencies differentially like GABA.
 This pattern of results suggests early (within the first 6 postnatal months) microbiome GABA/glutamate dynamics, especially GABA, are most relevant for changes to visual cortex function over the following year.

-Tryptophan-related pathway genes (responsible for generating serotonin, amongst other products) from visit 1 were also responsible for the majority of associations with future VEP features (tryptophan: 6/8 associations; quinolinic acid: 6/9 associations).
+Tryptophan-related pathway genes (responsible for generating serotonin, amongst other products) from visit-1 were also responsible for the majority of associations with future VEP features (tryptophan: 6/8 associations; quinolinic acid: 6/9 associations).
 In contrast to GABA but similar to glutamate,